 Serotonin and GABA are stabilizing neurotransmitters needed to keep the body in balance.
 Try any of the above methods to increase levels, and be sure to get plenty of natural sun exposure and eat a gut-healthy diet for best results.
 (25, 26)

-(Read This Next: Cortisol: What It Is and How to Naturally Lower Cortisol Levels)
+(Read This Next: What Is Cortisol and How to Naturally Lower Levels)